 1. Thyme Essential Oil Uses: Immunostimulant

-While thyme protects us as an antimicrobial for cleaning and food safety, which we'll look closely at in a moment, it may also help condition us to respond to microbes we encounter.
-The International Immunopharmacology journal published a study in 2014 that demonstrated thymol, a main substance in thyme essential oil, as a white blood cell stimulant and immune-boosting substance.
+While thyme protects us as an antimicrobial for cleaning and food safety, which we’ll look closely at in a moment, it may also help condition us to respond to microbes we encounter.
+The International Immunopharmacology journal published a study in 2014 that demonstrated thymol, the dominant constituent in the thymol chemotype of thyme essential oil, suggests a potential role as a white blood cell stimulant and immune-boosting substance.
 (2) We all talk about health from the inside out, but thyme may be single handedly embodying that philosophy!

 2. Thyme Essential Oil Uses – Antidepressant

 One avenue that thymol appears to take in the body is through neurotransmitters associated with depression.
-Published in Behavioral Brain Research this year (2015), Chinese researchers followed the effects of thymol on “chronic unpredictable mild stress,” observing anti-inflammatory relief on the neurotransmitters that cause depression.
-Its potential as an antidepressant therapy is exciting and one I'm looking forward to seeing discovered and developed.
+Published in Behavioral Brain Research this year (2015), Chinese researchers followed the effects of thymol on “chronic unpredictable mild stress” in mice, observing anti-inflammatory relief on the neurotransmitters that cause depression.
+Its potential as an antidepressant therapy is exciting and one I’m looking forward to seeing discovered and developed.
 (3)